qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 |

-By default, QGIS adds :ref:`Processing <sec_processing_intro>` algorithms grouped by sub-menus to the :guilabel:`Raster` menu.
-This provides a shortcut for many common raster-based GIS tasks picked from different providers.
+By default, QGIS adds :ref:`Processing <sec_processing_intro>` algorithms to the :guilabel:`Raster` menu, grouped by sub-menus.
+This provides a shortcut for many common raster-based GIS tasks from different providers.
-If not all aforementioned sub-menus are available, then you would need to enable the Processing plugin in :menuselection:`Plugins --> Manage and Install Plugins...`.
+If not all these sub-menus are available, enable the Processing plugin in :menuselection:`Plugins --> Manage and Install Plugins...`.

 Note that the list of the :guilabel:`Raster` menu tools can be extended with